Fazqix/Virtual-Home-Lab/Walkthroughs/PfSense-Setup.md

 This marks the end of the configurations on the pfSense virutal machine.
 Additional changes will come through the Kali Linux Virtual Machine during the section of steps below.
 PfSense is safe to shut down from here by typing "6" to `Halt System`.

-## WebConfigurator Changes and Firewall Rules
+## PfSense Web Setup and Configuration

 After a Kali Linux virtual machine is configured (via KaliLinux-Setup.ed).